NunoDuarte/accele_careful/README.md

-# Space for carefulness new Approach
+# Acceleration Phase Carefulness Detection

 - Eigen vectors in the acceleration phase